GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/generated/org_foundation/cicd/README.md

   * This also performs a non-blocking check for resource deletions.
 These are worth reviewing, as deletions are potentially destructive.
-* \[Postsubmit\] `tf-apply`: Apply the terraform configs that are checked into the Github repo.
+* \[Postsubmit\] `tf-apply`: Apply the terraform configs that are checked into the config source repo.
 This trigger is only applicable post-submit.
 When this trigger is set in the Terraform engine config, the Cloud Build service account is given broader permissions to be able to make changes to the infrastructure.